nreese/enhanced_tilemap/README.md

 ### Add Markers to map
 Allows for the placement of markers on the tilemap.
 Markers are displayed when in the visualization panel or the dashboard panel.
 Markers can only be added and removed when in the visualization panel.

+### Minor stuff
+* Display mouse latitude and longitude location in lower left corner
+* Scroll map on mouse zoom.
+Feature can be turned off in options.

 ### OR geo_bounding_box queries
 Kibana's tilemap visualization has a neat feature where you can draw a rectangle on the map and create a geo_bounding_box filter.
 The limitation arises when multiple bounding boxes are needed.
 Each drawn rectangle creates a new geo_bounding_box filter that are ANDed together resulting in "No results found" messages across all visualizations.